jamesob/jamesob.github.io/_posts/2019-08-24-bitcoin-is-for-this.md

 </p>
 <p>
-The kind of ownership that would be compelled to sell in a situation like this, the "weak hands," have already been shaken out of their positions by BTC's volatility.
+The kind of ownership that would be compelled to sell in a situation like this, "weak hands," have already been shaken out of their positions by BTC's volatility.
 The remaining owners are in it for the longterm.
-I predict that in a downturn, BTC's price will remain stable if not go up.
+It's my guess that in a downturn, BTC's relative price will be neutral to positive.
 </p>

 </div>

 The equities market, having been stoked up on easy credit (now painfully dry) may well see a 60-70% decline.
-Returning to current levels isn't a prospect for years, maybe decades.
+Returning to current levels won't be in the cards for years, maybe decades.
 We're talking about a depression and a bunch of people who are no longer able to fund their retirement.
 It'd be bad.

 ### QE forever

+So anyway the above is all theoretical, because there won't be a crash... not in the form we're used to, anyway.
-So the government basically can't let this happen.
+The government basically can't let this happen.
 They have to keep the liquidity (read: cheap credit) flowing or else we have, basically, a complete collapse in equities and low-quality debt, and therefore in public pensions (who own large amounts of these things).
-I realize this sounds dramatic (and I'd love to be corrected) but this seems very bad.
+This starts to get to, like, civilizational severity.

 Central banks will have to keep creating money to keep credit cheap so that companies can continue to buy back their own shares and prop up the equity market.
 This will continue to increase the money supply and will further exacerbate bubbles in real estate and equities.
 These bubbles will steadily widen the divide between the have-assets and the have-no-assets in America.

+The sort of recession that most people expect eventually may never come, since it can't be allowed to come.
+We may have entered a new monetary regime after the fireworks in 2008.

 <div class="embed-container"><iframe src="https://fred.stlouisfed.org/graph/graph-landing.php?g=oHi2&width=670&height=475" scrolling="no" frameborder="0" style="overflow:hidden;" allowTransparency="true"></iframe></div><script src="https://fred.stlouisfed.org/graph/js/embed.js" type="text/javascript"></script>
 <div class='caption'>